ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 We have to specify the loss function to minimize and the metric to monitor the predictive accuracy of the neural network model over the validation set during training.
 The implemented loss function `LossMSE` evaluates the mean square error (MSE) between the output of the network and the target labels over every training epoch.
-For the accuracy metric a similiar `MSE` metric is implemented called `MetriAccuracyMSE`.
+For the accuracy metric a similar `MSE` metric is implemented called `MetriAccuracyMSE`.
 An optimal value of the `MSE` should be around 0 for a well-trained network:
 ```commandline
 {
     "loss": {